Tech giants told to remove extremist content much faster

 And Facebook has confirmed it provides WhatsApp metadata to government agencies (as well as sharing metadata between WhatsApp and its other business units for commercial and ad-targeting purposes).
 Talking up the counter-terror potential of sharing metadata appears to be its current strategy for trying to steer the UK government away from demands to backdoor its encryption — with Facebook’s Sheryl Sandberg arguing in July that metadata can help inform governments about terrorist activity.

-In the UK, successive governments have been ramping up political pressure on the use of e2e encryption for years — with politicians proudly declaring themselves uncomfortable with rising use of the tech.
+In the UK successive governments have been ramping up political pressure on the use of e2e encryption for years — with politicians proudly declaring themselves uncomfortable with rising use of the tech.
 While domestic surveillance legislation passed at the end of last year has been widely interpreted as giving security agencies powers to place requirements on companies not to use e2e encryption and/or to require comms services providers to build in backdoors so they can provide access to decrypted data when handed a state warrant.
 So, on the surface, there’s a legal threat to the continued viability of e2e encryption in the UK.

 However the question of how the government could seek to enforce decryption on powerful tech giants, which are mostly headquartered overseas, have millions of engaged local users and sell e2e encryption as a core part of their proposition, is unclear.
 Even with the legal power to demand it, they’d still be asking for legible data from owners of systems designed not to enable third parties to read that data.